Physician and Provider Selection Criteria

 Practitioners and hospitals may self-report , or update upon RMHP’s request, the demographic information displayed in the directory (name, address, phone number, gender, languages spoken, medical group affiliation, hospital affiliation, accepting current patients).
 RMHP reviews this information annually.
 The information is also reviewed during recredentialing every three years.

 This data is updated weekly to maintain accuracy.
+The Directory is current as of Wednesday of each week.
 However, please contact Customer Service at 1-800-842-0719 if you contact your provider and find that information is out of date.

 A specialty is the medical field in which a physician has training such as orthopedics or cardiology.
 Physicians self-report their specialties, which RMHP then verifies with external sources at the time of credentialing, recredentialing, and whenever a physician notifies us of a change.
 The information is also reviewed during recredentialing every three years.